3.3. Expectation#

 To understsand the monotone convergence theorem and some successive results, we’ll just make unambiguously clear the term almost sure convergence, which is basically the term Definition 3.14:

-We can also understand this definition using the concept of the \(\limsup\) of a set, in an \(\epsilon\) sort of way like you are used to in real analysis:
+We can also understand this definition using the concept of the

 The interetation of this quantity is the same as the one you saw in Definition 3.14.